ACDBio/raman-open-forge-imai/README.md

 # raman-open-forge-imai
-a free, open-source desktop application for controlling low-cost Hamamatsu CCD Raman spectrometers, acquiring, processing spectra, and performing basic spectra search in local DBs.
-Adapted to work with ramanbase.org database materials.
+A free, open-source desktop application for controlling low-cost Hamamatsu CCD Raman spectrometers, acquiring, processing spectra, creating and managing spectral databases (DBs) and performing basic spectra search in the DBs.
+The app is also adapted to work with ramanbase.org database materials.
+The code to assembly your own custom databases from ramanbase.org for working in the app is provided.

 ![calib_0](https://github.com/user-attachments/assets/3e29ccb8-ef0c-4062-9ce2-c1112adef72e)